 If you were like me, you may have picked up a few unhealthy eating habits while pregnant.
 For me, I started eating dairy again… lots of dairy.
 Ice cream was a pretty big staple in my pregnant life, especially as I was pregnant through the summer and lived really close to an amazing ice cream store.
 I know that dairy does not agree with my body as I suffer from psoriatic arthritis, but while pregnant my symptoms virtually disappeared and I took that as a green light to get that dairy in!

 I guess I should not have been surprised when my symptoms returned three months after having my daughter.
 We also think that she may have a dairy intolerance as well due to her colicky tendencies.
 In addition to the colic, we are also dealing with thrush on the babies tongue.
-This is likely due to an imbalance of healthy gut flora in my digestive tract due to that tasty, yet bad ice cream habit I had through the summer.
 Now, I am ready to tackle this and get back into a healthy and nutritious state I was pre-pregnancy.
 Not just for me, but also for my baby who depends completely on what I am eating.